-- Visiting Social Network sites such as My Space or Facebook
+- Visiting Social Network sites such as Facebook or YouTube

 - o Online shopping/ordering

-- o Wedding Planning
+- Wedding Planning

 - o Online gaming

-- o Completing or working on assignments or projects for classes other than this one
+- Completing or working on assignments or projects for classes other than this one

 Cell phones should be set to silent or vibrate and be kept in your bag or pocket during class time.
 If you have a compelling reason to have your phone visible and in a potentially distracting situation, you must receive permission from the instructor first.
 Otherwise, you will be asked to put the phone away as indicated in the first bullet point.